Indigo Publications: Value-added tax audit controversy

 On December 16, 2013, Indigo Publications and another French digital publisher, Mediapart, were audited by the French Inland Revenue Service over Value-added tax (VAT).
 The VAT rate for online news was 19.6% (20% starting in 2014), while that of traditional media was 2.1%, a disparity that had been in place since 2009.
 The companies contested the higher rate, and on January 31, 2015, in a ruling opposed by the European Commission, but consistent with the jurisprudence of the Court of Justice of the European Union, the French Budget Ministry issued taxing instructions, and a law was unanimously adopted by the National Assembly on February 4, and by the Senate on February 17, 2014, granting equality of tax treatment between traditional print and digital press.

-Leadership and Editorial Direction

-Under the ownership of Quentin Botbol, Indigo Publications maintains its focus on investigative journalism and editorial independence.
-However, Intelligence Online has faced scrutiny, with some observers questioning its neutrality in covering intelligence affairs and private-sector influence in international security.
-In some cases, its reporting has led to allegations of defamation, raising concerns about its journalistic practices.

 Publications

 Indigo publishes four different publications in both French and English.
 Since 1995, Indigo Publications has implemented a digital development strategy, and went with all digital publication of Intelligence Online and all the company's Africa publications, on the Africa Intelligence website in April 2013.
 As of January 2016, all publications are now 100% digital.